survivejs/webpack-book/manuscript/extending/02_plugins.md

 };
 ```

 T> If you don't have a `lib` entry file set up yet, write one.
-The contents don't matter as long as it's JavaScript that webpack can parse.
+The contents doesn't matter as long as it's JavaScript that webpack can parse.

 To make it convenient to run, set up a build shortcut: